ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM may be tempted, to adjudicate every fight with a long contest, because fights seem like they should be played out blow-by-blow.
 They should resist this temptation, as fights are often repetitive exchanges of blows that can drag when everyone repeats actions from round to round.
 Only use long contests for fights where the PCs want to do more than slug it out toe-to-toe with their opponents until only one is left standing.

+There are three types of long contest.
+Your GM should chose one to use with their campaign: Scored Contest, Extended Contest, or Chained Contest.

 ## 5.1 Scored Contest

+Scored contests are longer and more dramatic than simple contests.
+Your GM uses scored contests when the outcome of the struggle is important, to generate suspense for you, or when your GM want a back-and-forth struggle.
+It is something you and your GM should visualize and describe.

+A scored contest consists of one or more rounds, in which you perform actions that are similar to simple contests.
+However, actions and rounds do not decide the outcome of the whole contest, only who gains or loses resolution points (RP) at that time.
+In a scored contest there is no distinction between aggressor and defender, each round represents attempts by both parties to overcome their opponent.
+Your GM should determine who has the initiative to describe what they are doing for any round, based on their interpretation of the flow of events.
+If in doubt your GM should defer to you over your opponent to describe what you do in the round, and describe the NPC reacting to that.

 ### 5.1.1 Procedure